 All plannerds typically love to learn and have a constant thirst or hunger for more planning knowledge.
-Course subscriptions may not sound like the most exciting gifts, but they may be perfect for those plannerds who want to learn more about certain topics or prepare for the AICP certification exam.
-Planetizen offers a variety of online courses which are convenient for planners too busy to attend classes in person.
+Course subscriptions may not sound like the most exciting gifts, but they are practical and may be perfect for those plannerds who want to learn more about certain topics or prepare for the AICP certification exam.
+Planetizen offers a wide variety of online courses which are convenient for planners too busy to attend classes in person.
 I have personally taken a few of the courses and found them to be very helpful.
-Listed below are just a few of the courses offered by Planetizen (for a complete listing, be sure to check out Planetizen’s course website):
+Listed below are just a few of the courses offered by Planetizen; for a complete listing, be sure to check out Planetizen’s course website:

 - AICP Exam Prep Primer

-- Café Press: Café Press offers over 800 items under the category of “Urban Planning”!
-They range from a sweatshirt bearing Daniel Burnham’s face and his famous quote “Make no little plans…” to onesies that say “Future Urban Planner” or “I love Urban Planning.”
+- Café Press: Café Press offers over 1,000 items under the category of “Urban Planning”!
+They range from a sweatshirt bearing Daniel Burnham’s face and his famous quote “Make no little plans…” to a coffee mug bearing the words “Keep Calm and Trust a City Planner” to onesies that say “Future Urban Planner” or “I love Urban Planning.”

 - Planetizen: Its online store lists the following items: neckties imprinted with detailed city or transit maps; T-shirts with city maps; silk scarves with city maps; and necklaces with pendants that are engraved on a cedar charm with a mini map of selected cities.

 - Zazzle: If you do a search on “urban planning” on Zazzle’s website, you will find that it offers all types of apparel and other gifts suitable for plannerds.
-For example, Zazzle offers T-shirts with sayings like “Urban Planning Genius,” “I do my own Urban Planning Stunts,” “Eat, Sleep, Plan,” “Ask me about urban planning,” and “Master of Urban Planning”.
+For example, Zazzle offers T-shirts with sayings like “Urban Planning Genius,” “I do all my own Urban Planning Stunts,” “Eat, Sleep, Plan,” “Ask me about urban planning,” “This is what a COOL URBAN PLANNER looks like,” and “Master of Urban Planning”.
 Also available are aprons, hats, and ties.